Guides • Accept Payments

 1. The customer goes to the checkout page.

-4. The widget shows the Apple Pay or Google Pay button, collects customer's payment details, handles additional actions, and presents the payment result to the customer.
+3. The widget shows the Apple Pay or Google Pay button, collects customer's payment details and handles additional actions.

-5. Your server receives webhook notifications about each event you're subscribed to.
+6. Optionally, your server receives webhook notifications about each event you're subscribed to.

 info